Oil prices jump 5% on OPEC+ output talks, Iran tension

 OPEC+ resumed talks on Tuesday after reaching a deadlock over February oil output levels this week.

-An internal OPEC+ document dated Jan.
-4 seen by Reuters highlighted bearish risks and stressed that “the reimplementation of COVID-19 containment measures across continents, including full lockdowns, are dampening the oil demand rebound in 2021”.
+An internal OPEC+ document dated Monday and seen by Reuters highlighted bearish risks and stressed that “the reimplementation of COVID-19 containment measures across continents, including full lockdowns, are dampening the oil demand rebound in 2021”.

-Meanwhile, tensions around OPEC member Iran’s seizure of a South Korean vessel continued.
-Iran denied on Tuesday it was using a South Korean ship and its crew as hostages, a day after it seized the tanker in the Gulf while pressing a demand for Seoul to release $7 billion in funds frozen under U.S. sanctions.
+Tensions continued around OPEC member Iran’s seizure of a South Korean vessel.
+Iran denied on Tuesday it was using the ship and its crew as hostages, a day after it seized the tanker in the Gulf while pressing a demand for Seoul to release $7 billion in funds frozen under U.S. sanctions.

-Investors awaited industry data on U.S. crude stockpiles due later on Tuesday.
-U.S. crude oil stockpiles were seen lower last week for the fourth week in a row, while inventories of refined products likely rose, a Reuters poll showed.
+In the United States, U.S. crude inventories fell by 1.7 million barrels in the week to Jan.
+1 to about 491.3 million barrels, while both gasoline and distillate inventories rose, data from industry group the American Petroleum Institute showed on Tuesday.
 [EIA/S] [API/S]

-Reporting by Stephanie Kelly; additional reporting by Noah Browning, Shadia Nasralla and Florence Tan; Editing by Marguerita Choy and David Gregorio
+Reporting by Stephanie Kelly; Additional reporting by Noah Browning, Shadia Nasralla and Florence Tan; Editing by Marguerita Choy, David Gregorio and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.